powerplayer9/ENGN8536/Lab1/README.md

 # ENGN8536

+This Lab was to complete a linear classifier with help of softmax function for the MNIST dataset.
-This Repo has campleted a small part of CS231 Assignment 1.
+The initial given files are a part of CS231 course.